• Home

 However, even if you defer SDK initialization, the SDK continues to load bootstrapped flag values as long as you provide the bootstrapped values as a map of flag keys and values.
 If you indicate that the SDK should bootstrap flags from local storage, this will not happen until the SDK initializes.

-• flags: A map of flag keys and default values.
-If you specify this property, the React SDK will only subscribe to updates to these flags.
-If you do not specify this property, the React SDK subscribes to all flags.
+• flags: A map of flag keys and fallback values.
+If you specify this property, the React Web SDK will only subscribe to updates to these flags.
+If you do not specify this property, the React Web SDK subscribes to all flags.
 This property is optional.

 Hooks